sigscale/ocs/README.md

 SigScale OCS acts as either or both 3GPP AAA Server and 3GPP OCS.
 The DIAMETER Ro/Gy/Wo interface (3GPP 32.299) supports Session Charging with Unit Reservation (SCUR) and Event Charging with Unit Reservation (ECUR) in PS and IMS domains.
+Non-3GPP access is supported with DIAMETER SWm/SWa while DIAMETER SWx provides HSS interworking.

 ### [RADIUS](http://tools.ietf.org/html/rfc2865)
 The OCS acts as an authentication, authorization and accounting (AAA) server